TUCTF/write-ups-2015/Backdoorctf15/rapidFire_500/README.md

   	The formula for the sum of the first n numbers is: ```(n*(n+1))/2```

 4. sum the first n odd natural numbers:
-  	Again, a formula gives us the answer: ```n**2```
+  	Again, a formula gives us the answer: ```n^2```

-5. find the n'th digit of PI
+5. find the n'th digit of PI:
   	since this asks for up to the 1,000,000'th digit, any sort of calculation will probably take too long.
-  	There is a list of the first million digits of pi, I just read this in as an array and selected the index As a note, the 0th digit is 3, the 1st digit is 1, and so on.
+  	There is a list of the first million digits of pi, I just read this in as an array and selected the index.
+  	As a note, the 0th digit is 3, the 1st digit is 1, and so on.

 6. find the n'th Fibonacci number:
   	There are some formulas for fib that are O(log(n)), but there is even a better solution.
 Find a list and import it.

-7. sum the first n Fibonacci numbers
+7. sum the first n Fibonacci numbers:
   	Again, here for i in... is not the answer.
 Since we already have a list of fibs, we can grab any number at cost O(1). the sum of the first n is: ```fib(n+2) - 1```
   		As a note, since we have the list, python's sum will get you the result quick enough, but